Frequently Asked Questions

 All the funds go to support the work of the Fuller Center for Housing.
 Thanks to our simple living on the road, the support of churches and countless volunteers, historically only about 3% of the fund raising is needed to cover the cost of the ride.
 The rest is covered through the registration fees.

 Since we work with the numerous Fuller Center partners most closely, the default and our preference is for funds to go to the sites where most needed.
 If you have a particular Fuller Center location you are passionate about, though, we do allow you to designate your funds raised for that project.
-To do so, you must email us at [email protected] within 2 weeks of registering.
+To do so, you must email us at [email protected] within a week of registering.

 Registration fees are non-refundable, but may be transferred to another ride that year.
 If you cancel but would still like to register for a different ride in the same calendar year, you may transfer your registration and fundraising total to a later ride.
 If you’re unable to ride in the same calendar year, please contact your trip leader.